Configuration Validation with Large Language Models: Introduction

-The aforementioned configuration validation pipeline either relies on manual inspection to spot misconfigurations in the configuration file diffs, or requires significant engineering efforts to implement and maintain validators or test cases.
+The aforementioned pipeline either relies on manual inspection to spot misconfigurations in the configuration file diffs, or requires significant engineering efforts to implement and maintain validators or test cases.
 However, these efforts are known to be costly and incomprehensive.
-For example, despite the fact that mature projects all include extensive configuration checks, recent work~\cite{xu:sosp:13,xu:osdi:16,li:18,keller:dsn:08,li:issta:21,wang:ase:23,wangt:icse:23} repeatedly shows that existing checks are far from sufficient to catch misconfigurations.
+For example, despite that mature projects all include extensive configuration validators, recent work~\cite{xu:sosp:13,xu:osdi:16,li:18,keller:dsn:08,li:issta:21,wang:ase:23,wangt:icse:23} repeatedly shows that existing validators are insufficient.
 The reasons are twofold.
-First, with large-scale systems exposing hundreds to thousands of configuration parameters~\cite{xu:fse:15}, implementing validators (or test cases) for every parameter becomes a significant overhead.
-Recent studies~\cite{xu:sosp:13,tang:sosp:15} report that many parameters are not covered by existing checks, even in mature software projects with many years of development history.
-Second, it is nontrivial to validate each individual parameter, which could have many different correctness properties, such as type, range, semantic meaning, dependencies with other parameters, etc.; encoding each of them as validators could be laborious and error-prone, not to mention the high maintenance cost due to configuration-related software evolution~\cite{zhang:icse:14,zhang:icse:21}.
-These limitations also apply to the configuration tests~\cite{sun:osdi:20}.
-Compared with static validation, configuration testing is also more time-consuming to run and more expensive in terms of computing resources~\cite{cheng:issta:21}.
+First, with large-scale systems exposing hundreds to thousands of configuration parameters~\cite{xu:fse:15}, implementing validators for every parameter becomes a significant overhead.
+Recent studies~\cite{xu:sosp:13,tang:sosp:15} report that many parameters are uncovered by existing validators, even in mature software projects.
+Second, it is non-trivial to validate a parameter, which could have many different correctness properties, such as type, range, semantic meaning, dependencies with other parameters, etc.; encoding all of them into validators is laborious and error-prone, not to mention the maintenance cost~\cite{zhang:icse:14,zhang:icse:21}.